serverlessworkflow/specification/specification.md

 }
 ```

-Depending on the value of the Event states `exclusive` property, this definition can mean two different things:
+Depending on the value of the Event state `exclusive` property, this definition can mean two different things:

 1. If `exclusive` is set to "true", the consumption of **either** the `HighBodyTemperature` or `HighBloodPressure` events will trigger action execution.